foundriesio/docs/source/rtos/branching.rst

 upstream release branches.
 That is, both trunk development and monthly snapshots are based on commits in upstream master branches.

-However, RTOS MicroPlatform may cherry-pick or otherwise merge in changes that went to upstream release branches during mainline development, which then end up in that month's snapshot branch.
+However, changes from upstream release branches may be cherry-picked or otherwise merged into monthly snapshot branches.

 .. _rtos-branching-sauce: